 When an individual entrusts a researcher or research team with confidential information, the team must handle this in line with 'reasonable expectations'.
 In other words, confidential information should only normally be shared when there would be 'no surprises' for the individuals concerned.
 Where participants would not expect the researcher to be sharing their confidential information with others, researchers can manage their expectations by informing them of their intentions (e.g. in project materials or during discussions about participation) and asking them if they are happy with these plans.
 They should understand what is being proposed and what this might mean for them, before they decide whether the researcher can share their confidential information with others.
 Researchers should also always consider if they could limit the sharing of information to robustly anonymised information only 20.
-Robustly anonymised information has to be identifiable to be subject to the common law of confidentiality.
+Robustly anonymised information can be shared without having to consider reasonable expectations as information has to be identifiable to be subject to the common law of confidentiality.
 If in doubt as to the current status of the common law in relation to "confidential information" please refer to the DPO.